awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/launch-now-url.md

     `Python`

-  For a description of all available platforms and their versions, see [AWS Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.
+  For a description of all available platforms and their versions, see [Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.

   You can use the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/) \(AWS CLI\) to get a list of available platform versions with their respective ARNs\.
 The `list-platform-versions` command lists detailed information about all available platform versions\.
 The `--filters` argument allows you to scope down the list\.
 For example, you can list all platform versions of a specific language\.